 Through reading and experience the student acquires a thorough understanding of the way in which case taking over a series of visits forms a fabric by which the success of a course of homeopathic care can be managed, and the course adjusted as necessary.

-Although the types of records to be kept will vary depending on the practice style or licensing status for each individual,he student shall understand how a case should document appropriate references to medical information that is provided by or mentioned by the client.
+The student shall understand how a case should document appropriate references to medical information that is provided by or mentioned by the client.

 By reading and observation, the student shall acquire sufficient understanding of the nature, individualization, sensitivity, confidentiality, and accurate recording of information that together form the basis for case management and, if appropriate, discussion of the case with other health-care professionals.